Colorado became the 38th state 100 years after the United States’ birth, earning an apt nickname in the process: the Centennial State.

 This all changed in 1861, when the Territory of Colorado was organized under President James Buchanan.
 William Gilpin was appointed the first governor, and a few months later, a Supreme Court selected delegates.
 At this point, the territory’s population had surpassed 25,000 inhabitants and continued to grow, now as an official territory.

-Calls for statehood began after the Civil War, but for more than 10 years, progress stalled: first when vetoed by President Andrew Jackson, then again when Congress did not act after President Ulysses S. Grant advocated for statehood.
+Calls for statehood began after the Civil War, but for more than 10 years, progress stalled: first when vetoed by President Andrew Johnson, then again when Congress did not act after President Ulysses S. Grant advocated for statehood.

 It wasn’t until 1875 that Colorado’s time arrived.
 The territory’s population had grown to more than 100,000, and railroads ran to major cities.
 Statehood was the natural next step.